Sonic hedgehog protein: Function

 Sonic hedgehog has also been shown to act as an axonal guidance cue.
 It has been demonstrated that SHH attracts commissural axons at the ventral midline of the developing spinal cord.
 Specifically, SHH attracts retinal ganglion cell (RGC) axons at low concentrations and repels them at higher concentrations.
 The absence (non-expression) of SHH has been shown to control the growth of nascent hind limbs in cetaceans (whales and dolphins).

 The SHH gene is a member of the hedgehog gene family with five variations of DNA sequence alterations or splice variants.
 SHH is located on chromosome seven and initiates the production of Sonic Hedgehog protein.
 This protein sends short- and long-range signals to embryonic tissues to regulate development.
 If the SHH gene is mutated or absent, the protein Sonic Hedgehog cannot do its job properly.
 Sonic hedgehog contributes to cell growth, cell specification and formation, structuring and organization of the body plan.
 This protein functions as a vital morphogenic signaling molecule and plays an important role in the formation of many different structures in developing embryos.
 The SHH gene affects several major organ systems, such as the nervous system, cardiovascular system, respiratory system and musculoskeletal system.
 Mutations in the SHH gene can cause malformation of components of these systems, which can result in major problems in the developing embryo.
 The brain and eyes, for example, can be significantly impacted by mutations in this gene and cause disorders such as Microphthalmia and Holoprosencephaly.
 Microphthalmia is a condition that affects the eyes, which results in small, underdeveloped tissues in one or both eyes.
 This can lead to issues ranging from a coloboma to a single small eye to the absence of eyes altogether.
-Holoprosencephaly is a condition most commonly caused by a mutation of the SHH gene that causes improper separation of the left and right brain and facial dysmorphia.
+Holoprosencephaly is a condition most commonly caused by a mutation of the SHH gene that causes improper separation or turn of the left and right brain and facial dysmorphia.
 Many systems and structures rely heavily on proper expression of the SHH gene and subsequent sonic hedgehog protein, earning it the distinction of being an essential gene to development.